latina-in-tech/lit-bot/README.md

 Then, you can choose to install the application in two ways:
 - on your PC
-- using Docker containers
+- using Docker

 If you want to install the application on your PC, then keep following this guide;<br>
-otherwise, jump directly to the setup guide [using Docker containers.](#setup-using-docker-containers)
+otherwise, jump directly to the setup guide [using Docker.](#setup-using-docker)

 In both cases, you still need to setup your .env file in order to get the application working correctly.